frederickaplan/fdh/files/Intro/fdh-intro.md

 # Introduction

+We know so little.
+We forget so much.

 ## The DH Revolution

 Hard DH
 The restructuration of knowledge
 The societal importance of DH

+## Axioms

+Foundation  / Axioms
+1 : shape is history
+2 : pattern is knowledge / compression
+3 : causality is understanding

 ## Understanding what are documents, texts, images and history